tabbzi/LnzLive/docs/GUIDE.md

 ![Auto Paintballer icon](../resources/icons/ico_tab_autopaint_2x.png)

-The `Auto Paintballer` is tool for procedurally generating either simple spots, complex patterns, or intricate fractals using `[Paintballz]`, which get placed according to selected distribution modes.
+The `Auto Paintballer` is a tool for procedurally generating either simple spots, complex patterns, or intricate fractals using `[Paint Ballz]`, which get placed according to selected distribution modes.

 **Common Properties:**